chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Select a single note:

 * You might expect that you would select a single note by clicking directly on its head.
-However it's more useful to define this action as toggling a note between target and non-target status, which is something that's done frequently.
+However it's more useful to define this action as toggling a note between target and non-target status which is something that's done frequently.
 * Therefore to select a single note, which is rarely necessary, drag the yellow rectangle around it as described above.

 ## Note Information Viewer